 A loved one is dying and I can’t be at his (her) bedside…

 Such a situation causes distress.
 However, Christian faith offers much hope.
-For we believe that through prayer we can unite with the loved one who is about to pass away.
+We believe that through prayer we can unite with a loved one who is about to pass away.

 Don Paul Denizot

-Prayer enables me to unite with people, the living and the dead.
-Thus through prayer and love I can also unite with people who are about to pass away.
+Prayer enables to unite with people, the living and the dead.
+Thus, through prayer and love, I can similarly unite with people who are about to pass away.

-Despite the physical distance that keeps us apart, I can touch the heart of my loved one by asking the Lord to comfort him (her), bring him (her) solace, and let him (her) know that I love him (her).
+Despite physical distance keeping us apart, I can touch my loved one’s heart by asking the Lord to comfort him (her), bring him (her) solace, and let him (her) know that I love him (her).

-Indeed we believe that the love we have for one another and uniting us, comes from God, and that this relation remains alive, despite distance, grief, and even beyond death.
+Indeed we believe that the love we have for one another and that bonds us together, comes from God, and that relationship remain alive, despite distance, separation, grief, and even beyond death.

-This is the very testimony of Saint Faustina who used to pray for – and was present in spirit to – the agonizing.
-She got them to trust in Divine Mercy as they were in their passing away.
+This is the very testimony of Saint Faustina who used to pray for – and was spiritually attending to – the agonizing.
+She got them to trust in Divine Mercy as they prepared to pass away.

-Alike St Faustina, I too can pray to God to spiritually reach a familiar (or a stranger) who is on the verge of dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, seeking to help bring him (her) comfort, consolation, and peace; pray receive him (her) in your Kingdom.”
+Alike St Faustina, I too can pray to God to spiritually reach someone (a kin or a stranger) who is on the verge of dying: “Lord, help me unite with him (her) in my presently difficult situation; I petition on his (her) behalf, seeking to help bring him (her) comfort, consolation, and peace; pray receive him (her) in your Kingdom.”

-Moreover, through praying in the communion of saints, we believe that the Blessed Virgin Mary, our Mother, the angels, and all the saints come to us at our beloved’s bedside as he (she) is about to meet with Love Itself.
+Moreover, praying through of the communion of saints, we believe that the Blessed Virgin Mary, our Mother, the angels, and all the saints will attend to our beloved as he (she) is about to meet with Love Itself.

 Love is stronger than death.

-issued two leaflets of prayer (to download freely)
+issued several leaflets of prayer (to download freely)

-(…) How one would love to be able to still exchange a few loving words with one’s spouse, child, father or mother, grand-parent, brother, sister, friend who has passed away… Don’t we long sometimes to chat with them a bit, tell them about our daily life, or to ask them for advise?
-Beside some might still nurture regrets or remorse: “If only I could have told him (her) that I loved him (her), forgave him (her) or that I wanted to ask him (her) for forgiveness.
+(…) How one would love to still be able to exchange a few loving words with one’s spouse, child, father or mother, grand-parent, brother, sister, friend who has passed away… Don’t we all at times long to tell them about our daily lives, to ask them for a piece of advice!
+Beside some might still nurture regrets or remorse: “If only I had told him (her) that I loved him (her), forgave him (her), or asked him (her) for forgiveness.
 It’s too late now!”
-Such figuring could lead to some kind of resignation and even to despair.
+Such figuring could lead to a kind of resignation and even to despair.

 Confronted with death, a common reaction is to search for answers and hints.
-One can neither resign to the ultimate victory of death nor forsake the loving ties that one had entertained.
-“Dead for good, who can ever assure it?” wrote Marcel Proust.
+One can neither resign oneself to the ultimate victory of death nor forsake the loving bonds that one had entertained.
+“Dead for good, who can ever assert it?” wrote Marcel Proust.

-Deep within, one cannot but hope in an after life, where one will be reunited with departed loved ones.
+Deep within, one cannot but hope in the after life, whereby one will be reunited with departed loved ones.

-Christian faith offers a decisive and solid answer to bereaved people’s anguish: death has been overcome, once and for all, by Christ’s death and resurrection.
-God, who is Life and Love, prevails and we anticipate to one day find our loved ones with Him.
-Moreover we believe that the love bond that unites us with our deceased does not suffer intermittence in death.
-Quite the opposite, the love connexion remains indeed real and alive, even though invisible for a time, alike faith.
+Christian faith offers a decisive and substantial answer to people’s anguish: death has once and for all been defeated by Christ’s death and resurrection.
+God, who is Life and Love, has the final say.
+Consequently, we can expect to one day see our loved ones with Him.
+Moreover, we believe that, despite demise, the love bond that unites us to our deceased does not suffer intermittence.
+Quite the opposite, that love connexion remains indeed real and alive, even though invisible for a time, alike faith.
 Alive, it continues to develop.
-Thus, by means of good deeds and prayer in my daily life I can make this bond of love grow ever more, beyond death.
-Hence I may still touch the heart of my loved ones, express my gratitude or ask for their forgiveness.
+Thus, beyond death, and by means of good deeds and prayer in my daily life I can help this bond of love grow ever more.
+Hence, I may still touch the heart of my loved ones, and express my gratitude or ask for their forgiveness.

 It is never too late to express gratitude to or ask for forgiveness from a deceased…

-Ask him (her) for forgiveness for the wrongs we may have caused him (her), for our lack of love.
+We can pray for forgiveness, for the wrongs we may have caused them, or for our lack of love.

 Click & download the card.
 Fill it in, and return it by postal or electronic mail to

-We’ll place it in the appropriate box beneath beside the high altar.
+We’ll place it in the appropriate box beside the high altar.

-I can enroll loved ones, whether deceased or living, in the spiritual Fraternity of Our Lady of Montligeon
+Enrolling loved ones, deceased or living, in the spiritual Fraternity of Our Lady of Deliverance of the poor souls, Our Lady of Montligeon

-Enrolling people in the spiritual Fraternity of Our Lady of Montligeon means offering them perpetual Mass celebrated at the shrine on a daily basis.
+Enrolling people in the spiritual Fraternity of Our Lady of Deliverance of the poor souls means having the perpetual Mass celebrated at the shrine on a daily basis offered for them too.

-The shrine prays for the deceased ever since 1884
+Ever since 1884, the shrine prays for the deceased

 Prayer to Our Lady of Deliverance